Hemifacial Spasm - What it is and Neurological Treatments Available in Singapore

 Symptoms of hemifacial spasm

-The symptoms are also worse during times of emotional stress.
+The spasms typically become more pronounced during times of emotional stress or fatigue.
 They can also be triggered by moving the face or during activity such as eating.

 Estimate your severity